Femshot/Playground/SETUP_GVIM.md

 export DISPLAY=$(route.exe print | grep 0.0.0.0 | head -1 | awk '{print $4}'):0.0
 ```

-After you may also set the DISPLAY variable in your ~/.profile file, by using
+## 4. After you may also set the DISPLAY variable in your ~/.profile file, by adding

 ```bash
 # set DISPLAY to use X terminal in WSL